AveryDoan/Foundation-Data-Science/README.md

 ## 📌 Project Overview

-We aim to answer two key scientific investigations using real-world surveillance data:
+answer two key scientific investigations using real-world surveillance data:

 ### 🔍 Investigations
 - **Investigation A**: Do bats perceive rats as competitors or predators?